rfo909/CFT/doc/Doc.md

-Development has been going on since May 2018, and was assigned v1.0 as robustness and error handling had reached a scertain level, and was then made open source on github.
+Development has been going on since May 2018, and was assigned v1.0 as robustness and error handling had reached a certain level, and was then made open source on github.
 It started out purely as an interactive tool, with emphasis on terse syntax, since all code was entered via the command line.
 After a while it evolved into editing the savefiles, or "script files".